Vacancy: Policy Adviser Prudential Policy and Supervision

 - University degree preferably in Finance, Economics, Law or Political Sciences;

-- Knowledge of EU banking regulation and EU public affairs with at least 3 years of relevant experience;
+- Knowledge of EU banking regulation and EU public affairs preferably with 1-3 years of relevant experience;

 - Relevant exposure to consumer issues in the financial sector gained in previous positions at European institutions, consultancy firms or credit institutions;

 - Excellent organisational skills and capacity to prepare large meetings, setting out agendas, discussing with experts about relevant content, overseeing the administrative work and taking responsibility on the development of the meeting/event;

 - Effective communication and team working skills;

 - Excellent influencing skills, persuasiveness and sense of diplomacy;